-A STA that receives a DMG CTS-to-self frame addressed to an MU group that the STA belongs to shall configure its antennas based on the antenna setting obtained during the last successful MU-MIMO beamforming training for the MU group.
+A responder that receives a DMG CTS-to-self frame addressed to an MU group that the STA belongs to shall:

+Configure its antennasaccording to the settings indicated in the the MU-MIMO Transmission Configuration Type field and the MU-MIMO Transmission Configuration Index field in the control trailer of the received CTS-to-self frame..

-The MU-MIMO transmission or hybrid beamforming begins SIFS interval following the end of the DMG CTS-to-self frame transmission by the initiator.
-This is shown in Figure 104.
+The MU-MIMO transmission or hybrid beamforming training begins SIFS interval following the end of the DMG CTS-to-self frame transmission by the initiator.
+This is shown in Figure 105.

+A responder that receives an RTS frame or a DMG CTS-to-self frame addressed to an MU group that the STA belongs to shall expect to receive and transmit PPDUs in the bandwidth indicated in the BW field in the control trailer appended to the RTS frame or DMG CTS-to-self frame.

 Section 10.3.2.12 describes the MU PPDU acknowledgement procedure.